DiegoBaleironPais/stress-test/README.md

 **benchmark_cpu.py:**

-This program checks for prime numbers by iterating sequentially from 1 to a given upper limit.
-It is highly CPU-intensive, as it performs no I/O operations and involves substantial calculations.
-The program also allows users to specify the number of processes that will run concurrently, enabling full utilization of all CPU cores and providing a robust CPU stress test.
+This program stresses the CPU by checking for prime numbers, iterating sequentially from 1 to a given upper limit.
+It is highly CPU-intensive as it performs no I/O operations, involving substantial calculations.
+Users can specify the number of processes to run concurrently, enabling full utilization of all CPU cores and providing a robust CPU stress test.

+**benchmark_ram.py:**

+This program stresses the RAM by creating multiple strings, each of size 512 MB.
+The user can specify the number of strings to generate, controlling the total memory consumed during the test.
+Additionally, the user can set how long these strings will remain in memory, allowing control over both memory usage and the duration of the test.
+This provides a flexible tool for simulating high memory load scenarios.

 ## Table of Contents
 1. [Installation](#installation)